All Episodes

 Don't even begin to twist my words.

-Whatever it is that I said is already on the tape.
+Tell us whatever it is that I said is already on the tape, so you can replay the tape.

-Well, all makes sense.
+Well, it all makes sense.

-I mean, this is the the money paragraph.
+I mean, this is the money paragraph.

-A smarter, less arrogant politician would have smiled at the officer who stopped her, extended a hand, and said, I'm Congresswoman Cynthia McKinney from the great state of Georgia.
+A smarter, less arrogant politician would have smiled at the officer who stopped her, extended a hand and said, I'm Congresswoman Cynthia McKinney from the great state of Georgia.

 I appreciate your diligence in keeping the Capitol safe.

-Next time I hope you'll recognize me.
+Next time, I hope you'll recognize me and walk through the detector.

 She would have had a pal for life.